cryptowerk/docs.cryptowerk.com/content/faq/3-sealing-data.md

 ## How many transactions can Cryptowerk Horizon handle per second?
 Cryptowerk Horizon can process up to one million hashes per second.
 Any excess transactions are queued and addressed as quickly as possible.

-## When you write into multiple blockchains, do I get a Seal for each blockchain?
-You will receive one Seal for the hash you have submitted.
-If the hash is written into several blockchains you will receive one Seal that shows several "proofs".
-Proofs show in which blockchains the hash was written.

 ## Are my Seals private?
 Yes.
 Only the party who has sent hashes to the Cryptowerk Seal API will receive a unique Seal for each hash back.
 Cryptowerk will not share Seals with any third party, unless this is requested by the customers.